- An Exciting Journey Begins

 Naxos Town

 Before heading back down the harbourfront, I stopped at a ticket office and purchased my ferry ticket for tomorrow morning’s crossing to Ios.
-For dinner, I returned to a restaurant called Dal Professore at the south end of the harbour, where I enjoyed a nice pasta meal with fantastic sunset views.
+For dinner, I returned to a previously visited restaurant called Dal Professore at the south end of the harbour, where I enjoyed a nice pasta meal with fantastic sunset views.

 YouTube Video